Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

 In the SM, FCNC processes such as $K^0$--$\bar K^0$ mixing or $b\to s\ell^+\ell^-$ transitions are suppressed by the Glashow--Iliopoulos--Maiani (GIM) mechanism and arise only at loop level \citep{ModernPP}.
 Beyond the SM, dangerous FCNCs typically originate from one of the following sources: multiple Higgs doublets coupling to the same fermion species, heavy gauge bosons with non-universal flavor couplings, mixing between light fermions and heavy vectorlike states \citep{PDG2024}.

-In the present GUT, despite the presence of several scalar multiplets in the symmetry-breaking chain ($\Phi$, $\chi$, and $\Sigma$), only a single $SU(2)_L$ Higgs doublet remains light and develops an electroweak VEV.
-Furthermore gauge interactions are flavor-universal, in fact all three families are embedded in identical $\mathbf{27}_F$ representations of $E_6$, and the heavy gauge bosons associated with the breaking steps do not carry intrinsic family indices.
-Consequently, neither the $X$ bosons from $G(2)/SU(3)_C$ nor the $Y$ bosons from $SU(3)_A/(SU(2)_L\times U(1)_Y)$ generate tree-level FCNCs through gauge exchange \cite{Georgi1999,Slansky1981}.
-Each fermion species couples to a unique Higgs doublet and tree-level Higgs-mediated FCNCs are absent.
+In the present GUT, despite the presence of several scalar multiplets in the symmetry-breaking chain ($\Phi$, $\chi$, $ \Omega$ and $\Theta$), only a single $SU(2)_L$ Higgs doublet remains light and develops an electroweak VEV.
+All additional electroweak doublets, if present in the parent exceptional multiplets, are taken to be either heavy or aligned with the light Higgs direction.
+Thus each fermion species couples to a unique SM Higgs doublet and tree-level Higgs-mediated FCNCs are absent.
 This property is known as \emph{Natural Flavor Conservation} \cite{GATTO1980221} and mirrors the situation in the SM.